thenumbernine/numerical-relativity-codegen/README.md

 4) Next it factors the right eigenvectors of the flux matrix.
 Still working on eigenvalues.
 It is lacking a polynomial solver.
 But, with correctly provided eigenvalues, it does linearize the flux, represent it as a matrix, and calculate the right and left eigenvector matrices.
 5) Last it inverts the right eigenvector matrix to find the left eigenvectors.

+TODO with it
+- (I just adding caching of the flux jacobian so I don't have to re-derive it from index expressions every single time)
+- further split things up: 1 script to generate the expressions and save the flux matrix, another to process the flux matrix, another to generate eigenvectors.
+- rearrange filenames so it is unique prefix, section (expressions, flux matrix, char poly, eigenvectors), ext.

 [flux matrix.adm](https://htmlpreview.github.io/?https://github.com/thenumbernine/numerical-relativity-codegen/blob/master/flux_matrix_output/flux_matrix%2eadm%2ehtml)

 [flux matrix.adm 1D](https://htmlpreview.github.io/?https://github.com/thenumbernine/numerical-relativity-codegen/blob/master/flux_matrix_output/flux_matrix%2eadm_1D%2ehtml)